soonick/soonick.github.io/_drafts/2020-06-17-introduction-to-cloudformation.md

     --capabilities CAPABILITY_IAM
 ```

+Notice that for passing a list of numbers or a list of strings, we need to quote the list.

+Another thing to notice is the use of `--capabilities`.
+I'm not going to cover capabilities in this article, but it's necessary to include the `CAPABILITY_IAM` if a template is going to create IAM resources.

 ## Functions

-In the previous section, I used `!Ref` to reference a parameter. `Ref` is one of cloudformation's supported functions.
+We have used `!Ref` to reference parameters in a template. `Ref` is one of CloudFormation's supported functions.
 All functions have a short form:

 ```yaml
 InstanceType: !Ref Host1InstanceType